XRP Falls 10% In Selloff By Investing.com - Up News Info

 XRP Falls 10% In Selloff

-Over the past seven days, XRP has seen a rise in value, as it gained 3.2%.
-The volume of XRP traded in the twenty-four hours to time of writing was $14.46036B or 6.10% of the total volume of all cryptocurrencies.
-It has traded in a range of $1.3197 to $1.9633 in the past 7 days.
+Over the past seven days, XRP has seen a drop in value, as it lost 26.41%.
+The volume of XRP traded in the twenty-four hours to time of writing was $12.46069B or 6.90% of the total volume of all cryptocurrencies.
+It has traded in a range of $1.1619 to $1.8040 in the past 7 days.

 Elsewhere in cryptocurrency trading